eficode-academy/kubernetes-katas/network-basic.md

 <details>
 <summary>Hint on doing that</summary>

-You can use the `kubectl apply` command to deploy the pod.
+You can use the `kubectl apply -f` command to deploy the pod.
 The pod is defined in the `frontend-pod.yaml` file.

 </details>

 * Check that the pod is running with `kubectl get pods` command.